 The most important and valuable asset executives have is time.
 You can make more money, you can create wealth, and you can sell more products.
 However, you can’t get back one day or even one minute once it’s passed.
 How you spend those precious hours each day is crucial to the success or failure of your business.

-To this end, a great administrative assistant can be crucial to helping your business run effectively – or conversely a bad one can cause more harm than good.
+To this end, a great administrative assistant can be crucial to helping your business run effectively – or conversely, a bad one can cause more harm than good.
 A great administrative assistant serves as a buffer between the outside world and what you are trying to accomplish, while a bad administrative assistant procrastinates and only helps you put out fires.
 You’re looking for someone who is organized, persistent, diligent, and most importantly, someone you work well with.
-Not only does a great administrative assistant help the business run more efficiently, they help you become better at what you do.
+Not only does a great administrative assistant help the business run more efficiently, but they also help you become better at what you do.

 They should be more organized than you.

 Even if you’re an organized executive, an organization is a critical skill for an administrative assistant.
 Your administrative assistant needs to be a good note-taker and able to anticipate your needs based on your priorities.
 Administrative assistants can handle everything from billing and payroll to your schedule, so it’s important they are organized and keep those details straight and meet deadlines.
 Even their desks should be neat and organized, which prevents piles from appearing and things getting lost.

 Someone who is organized will also be able to help you do your job better.
 For example, my Director of Administration proactively brings our most recent executed contract to meetings with suppliers so that we have a basis to start future contract negotiations.
 She’s well prepared, shares conversation notes from previous meetings and brings market facts and comments from other similar type suppliers.
 Before any meeting, she gives me the information I need to make the meeting more productive and efficient.